npryce/adr-tools/README.md

     to record architectural decisions and linking to [Michael Nygard's article on the subject][ADRs].

-2. Create a new ADR
+2. Create Architecture Decision Records

-        adr new Use Node.JS
+        adr new Implement as Unix shell scripts

     This will create a new, numbered ADR file and open it in your editor of choice (as specified by the VISUAL or EDITOR environment variable).

-3. Create a new ADR that supercedes a previous one (ADR 2, for example)
+    To create a new ADR that supercedes a previous one (ADR 9, for example), use the -s option.

-        adr new Use Rust -s 2
+        adr new Use Rust for performance-critical functionality -s 9

-    This will create a new ADR file that is flagged as superceding ADR 2, and changes the status of ADR 2 to indicate that it is superceded by the new ADR.
+    This will create a new ADR file that is flagged as superceding ADR 9, and changes the status of ADR 9 to indicate that it is superceded by the new ADR.
 It then opens the new ADR in your editor of choice.

+3. For further information, use the built in help:

+        adr help

 See the [tests](tests/) for detailed examples.